eslint/eslint/docs/src/rules/no-unused-vars.md

 ### varsIgnorePattern

 The `varsIgnorePattern` option specifies exceptions not to check for usage: variables whose names match a regexp pattern.
 For example, variables whose names contain `ignored` or `Ignored`.
-Pattern specify in this option does not ignore the `function` and `catch` arguments.
+However, it excludes variables targeted by other options like `argsIgnorePattern` and `caughtErrorsIgnorePattern`.

 Examples of **correct** code for the `{ "varsIgnorePattern": "[iI]gnored" }` option: